 Procedures for Complaint

 The attendance of an orientation meeting is mandatory for all CD students every semester.
 This meeting is always scheduled on the last Friday before the start of classes.
-If you were not able to attend the mandatory Fall 2013 orientation, be sure to make an appointment with an advisor to go over any information you might have missed.
+If you were not able to attend the mandatory Fall 2014 orientation, be sure to make an appointment with an advisor to go over any information you might have missed.
 You will be expected to know the information disseminated at orientation.
-Below are a few highlights:
+For example,

-- Online clinic requests for Spring 2014 are due on September 9th by 4 pm.
-No exceptions.
-(The request form can be found at http://bit.ly/sp14request).
+- Online clinic requests are due on February 10th by 4 pm.
+(The request form can be found at http://www.sfsu.edu/~comdis/Clinic_Requests.html).
 Please be sure to click the submit button at the end, or we won't receive your request!